 When Spain colonized Mexico and Latin America, adobo marinades took on the flavors of the new locations, which is why Mexican adobo tastes different than Puerto Rican adobo which might different than adobo from other Caribbean locations.
 It all depends on local ingredients and tastes.

 The Adobo seasoning you find in stores is filled with spices but isn't "spicy" hot.
+The seasoning recipe is the perfect all-purpose seasoning.

 What is Adobo Seasoning Used For?